-As with pretty much all the admin tasks on the system you need to log into your profile and this time you should click on MY ORDERS in the top menu bar.
-This shows all the orders you have placed.
-Select the relevant one and click Details.
+As with pretty much all the admin tasks on the system you need to log into your profile and this time you should click on Tickets in the top menu bar.
+This shows all the current entries you have placed.
+Select the relevant one and click Information and then select View receipt.
 What you are now looking at is the text of the email that we sent you - you can just print this out and bring it along to the event or keep it for your records.

-If you now realise that you had this sent to the wrong email address you need to update your Profile and Athlete records to reflect the change, instructions for doing that are just up the page from this.
+If you now realise that you had this sent to the wrong email address you need to update your Profile and the Ticket to reflect the change, instructions for doing that are just up the page from this.

 How do I transfer an entry to someone else?